JagsJulia/Jags.jl/README.md

 ## Purpose

 This is a very preliminary (basically a template) package to use Jags from Julia.
-Right now the template has been tested on Mac OSX 10.9.3.
+Right now the template has been tested on Mac OSX 10.9.3 and Julia 0.3-rc1

 Version 0.0.1 contains an example template in the directory "Pkg_dir"/Examples/Line.